 I was fortunate to have met Eric Chua, MD of FA Asia, for a brief chat before he rushed off for an appointment.
 After hearing my initial comments about my audio preference, he understood immediately and recommended me the FA-011 headphones.
 He even suggested I take home to review at my own leisure.

-After a few days of listening to the FA-011, my assessment: treble is bright but controlled, mids sounded just right, bass is accurately responsive, putting this headphones towards the bright sounding category.
+After a few days of listening to the FA-011 (Limited Edition Japan), my assessment: treble is bright but controlled, mids sounded just right, bass is accurately responsive, putting this headphones towards the bright sounding category.
 The headphones deliver roomy sound staging to give all the instruments space, which is typical over-ear headphones feature.
 The FA-011 makes music comes to life, which in turn offer plenty of joy and definitely addictive, as it would make all other normal headphones sound inadequate.

 Review: Audio Fischer Dubliz